Our Programs

 If you would like to start a language at a higher level than 101:

-In addition to starting at a higher level, it is possible to get credits for certain language courses by taking an exam.
-More information on that is here.
+In addition to starting at a higher level, it is possible to earn credits for certain language courses by taking an exam.
+More information on that can be found on our Continuing Language Study page.

 Core Curriculum designations: